-Over the last 20 years, I have seen A LOT of skin.
-It has been my privilege to make a difference in the skin of those I've served using my knowledge of how skin responds to products, treatments, and daily care.
-Today, we are going to look at how YOU can achieve PRO results using the tips in this blog to get the best skin of your life!
+Over the last 20 years, it has been my privilege to make a difference in the skin of those I've served in my studio.
+Using my knowledge of how skin responds to massage, product, and technology I see skin transform before my very eyes.
+Let's look at how *you*can get the best skin of your life!

 Let's begin with cleanser.
-When I ask folks about the products they are using, they often skip right over the cleanser.
-My friends, the cleanser you are using is the first step in having great skin.
-Choosing a cleanser right for your type of skin is not important – it is crucial!
+When I ask clients about the products being used, they often skip right over the cleanser.
+My friends, the cleanser you are using is the first step in creating a great skincare routine.
+Choosing a cleanser right for your type of skin is not just important – it is crucial!

 This means if your skin has brown spots or melasma, you need to use a brightening wash such as one with alpha-hydroxy.
 If your skin is dry or mature skin, you will need to choose a cleanser with moisturizing glycolic acid or a creamy cleanser.
 If you have oily or skin with acne, you'll need a cleanser with salicylic gel or benzoyl peroxide.
 Sometimes you only need a non-exfoliating "resting" cleanser to rebalance your skin.

-You have heard me say this before, but you don't need a bunch of products in your daily routine.
+You have heard me say this before, sometimes less is more in your daily routine.
 Sure, we all like to do the occasional 7 skins treatment or give ourselves a power treatment.
-But using too many products daily is not the way to the best skin of your life.
+However, using too many products every day is not the way to the best skin of your life.
 That's a way to exhausted, overworked skin.
 If you're using the products I recommend, you're getting a lot more actives in the product than in over the counter (OTC) products so you'll use less product and fewer products.
-Keep it simple and dial into what your skin really needs as you experiment to find what works for you.
+Keep it simple most of the time and dial into what your skin really needs as you experiment to find what works for you.

-The health of our skin depends on what we put INSIDE our bodies to nourish it from within – AND – what we apply to the OUTSIDE of our skin.
+The health of our skin depends on what we put *inside* our bodies to nourish it – AND – what we apply to the *outside* of our skin.
+It takes both.

-You've heard me say moisturize right after you get out of the shower in the morning and right after you cleanse before bed.
-I also recommend drinking a 12-ounce glass of water at this time as well.
-Working hydration into your routine so that it becomes a habit is a good practice.
+I often say moisturize right after you get out of the shower in the morning and right after you cleanse before bed.
+I also recommend drinking an 8-ounce glass of water at this time as well.
+Work hydration from within into your routine so that it becomes a habit.

-Feed your body vitamins and minerals (feeding on the inside) and also put them on your skin (feeding on the outside).
-Skin loves a diet rich in greens.
+Feed your skin vitamins and minerals (on the inside) and also put them on your skin (on the outside).
+Skin is nourished with a diet rich in greens.
 The chlorophyll in greens act as an anti-inflammatory, oxygenator, and hydrator, as well as cleansing the lymphatic system.
 For products that feed from the outside, at a minimum add a good vitamin C cream and a serum rich in antioxidants to repair damaged skin.

-Clean your makeup brushes regularly.
-It doesn't make sense to cleanse your skin and apply high-performance products, and then use dirty makeup brushes.
-This is like mopping the floor and then dumping a bag of dirt on it.
-Cleanse and fully dry your face brushes OFTEN.
+TIP 5: Clean your makeup brushes regularly.
+It doesn't make sense to cleanse your skin and apply high-performance products, and then use dirty, bacteria infested makeup brushes.
+Cleanse and fully dry your face brushes OFTEN (every 2 weeks).
 You can use something as simple as shampoo to clean them at night and wake up to clean brushes in the morning.

-Keep your unclean hands off your face.
-Touching the face can lead to irritation, acne, and even scarring if you're poking at blemishes.
-EVERY time you touch your face, you are spreading bacteria and possibly viruses onto your skin.
+TIP 6: Keep your unclean hands off your face.
+Touching the face can lead to irritation, acne, and even scarring if you're picking at blemishes.
+EVERY time you touch your face, you are spreading bacteria onto your skin.

 Using these tips on a consistent basis will get you on the way to the best skin you've ever had.